 To help, I’d recommend using a remote desktop software.
 With free, freemium, and commercial options on the market, you can remotely access another computer from your own—or even from a mobile device.
 This allows you to help end users experiencing issues or to work in the background while they go about their business.
 Plus, a tool like this can help you remotely manage your computer, storage, and network resources throughout your company—even if you have branch offices around the state, country, or globe.

 Free and freemium options can be great depending on your needs—and my list goes into detail about them—but if you’re looking for truly cost-effective, premium commercial use options, I’d recommend SolarWinds Dameware Remote Support for an on-premises remote desktop solution and Dameware Remote Everywhere for cloud-based solutions.
 Both products provide remote support for Windows, MacOs and Linux.
 Each of them can be used as a mobile app on Android, iPhone, or iPad devices.

 Whether you’re resolving IT issues on-site, in different buildings on-premises, or at branch offices, remote desktop software can speed up the process without bringing workflows to a halt.
-Here’s my pick for the best free remote desktop software of 2020.
+Here’s my pick for the best free remote desktop software.